Advanced microwave SQUID multiplexer model incorporating readout power effects and Josephson junction inhomogeneities: Advanced µMUX modeling based on numerical simulation framework

 Instead of increasing the order of the Taylor expansion of equation~\ref{eq:Is}, a more efficient and scalable approach is to solve equation~\ref{eq:Is} numerically.
 Figure~\ref{fig:algorithm} shows a flowchart of our algorithm for computing $I_\mathrm{S}(t)$ and determining the resulting resonance frequency shift.
-Assuming the current-phase relation $I_\mathrm{S,JJ}(\varphi)$ of the utilized Josephson junction, and thus the current-flux relation $I_\mathrm{S}(\varphi_\mathrm{tot})$ of the rf-SQUID, is known, the algorithm begins at step~1 by determining the time evolution of the supercurrent in the rf-SQUID as a function of the externally applied flux $\varphi_\mathrm{ext}$ for a given value of the bias flux $\varphi_\mathrm{rf}$.
+Assuming the current-phase relation $I_\mathrm{S,JJ}(\varphi)$ of the utilized Josephson junction, and thus the current-flux relation $I_\mathrm{S}(\varphi_\mathrm{tot})$ of the rf-SQUID, is known, the algorithm begins at step~1 by determining the time evolution of the supercurrent in the rf-SQUID as a function of the externally applied flux $\varphi_\mathrm{ext}$ for a given flux amplitude of the microwave probe tone $\varphi_\mathrm{rf}$.
 This is accomplished using a fixed-point iteration method.
 The supercurrent is computed iteratively, where the $n$-th iteration is given by

 Here, $\varphi_{\mathrm{tot},n}$ denotes the total normalized flux at the $n$-th iteration, calculated with the relation

 The iteration begins with a random guess $\varphi_\mathrm{tot,0}\in[0,2\pi)$ and the series is computed until it converges at iteration $n=N$, as defined by the stopping criterion